lducas/mBKZ/README.md

 PYTHON=python3 ./bootstrap.sh
 cd ..
 ```
 Note that the execution of `./bootstrap.sh` may take a long time.
+It creates a virtual environment `g6k-env` in the `g6k` directory.

-To run the python scripts, you will need to activate the virtual environment `g6k-env` using:
+To run the Python scripts, you will need to activate the virtual environment `g6k-env` using:
 ```
 cd g6k
 source ./activate